 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon and are necessary to answer questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
 As indicated in the survey plots, the sandy bed of the lagoon can vary significantly from year to year.
-Substrate elevations at the cross sections remained relatively stable during WY 2019 compared to September 2018 conditions.
-Since 1994, an apparent trend of overall loss in sand volume appears to be emerging, as south bank substrate elevations are close to the historic low.
-The sand loss or downcutting observed at the cross sections is consistent with the pervasive down-cutting that has occurred along the thalweg of the Lower Carmel River (LCR) upstream of the Highway 1 Bridge (HWY 1) for several miles, a trend believed to have begun in WY 2006.
+Substrate elevations at cross sections 1 and 2 remained relatively stable during WY 2020 compared to September 2019 conditions.
+Cross sections 3 and 4 show moderate sand accumulation over the September 2018 through August 2020 period (no data for 2019 at XS3 and XS4).
 In the recent "Critically Dry" years of WY 2007 and 2014 and "Dry" years of WY 2012 and 2013, no significant changes were documented compared to the respective prior years.
 The "Extremely Wet" WY 2019 resulted in no significant changes at the cross sections even though 155,000 AF of runoff (measured at the HWY1 gage) passed through the lagoon.
 This is inconsistent with WY 2017, the last "Extremely Wet" year when significant scour was observed at the cross sections.
 Although data suggests that substrate elevations at the cross sections generally remain stable in low-flow years, data are now somewhat inconclusive regarding the effects of high flow years on lagoon sand supply.

 $\label{locationAnnual Mit.
-Report RY 2019-RY 2019-Place your files here \XVIII Lagoon Mitigation Measures \\ Lagoon_Sec_XVIII_lagoon_GJ_TL_TCedits_RY1819.docx$
+Report RY 2020\RY 2020-Place your files here \XVIII Lagoon Mitigation Measures \\ Lagoon_Sec_XVIII_lagoon_GJ_TM_TC.docx$